Shelley Fabares: TV guest spots

 Film roles dried up in the late 1960s and Fabares went back to guest starring on shows like The Ghost & Mrs. Muir, Daniel Boone, Medical Center, Lancer, Bracken's World, and The Interns.

 Fabares said she went through a period where she struggled to find work.
 "I went to bed on Tuesday having worked since I was 3.
 I got up Wednesday morning and didn't work for four years, went to bed Wednesday night after four years, got up and interviewed for a Mannix episode and started working again.
 I think this business is very cyclical.
 You go through busy times and you go through dead times."

 After Mannix, she was in Longstreet, Owen Marshall, Counselor at Law, Love, American Style, Rockford Files, McCloud and Cade's County.

 "I wasn't a big risk-taker," she said later.
 "I should have been more aggressive.
 I was nervous and scared to try something really different."

-Fabares had support roles in TV movies like Brian's Song (1971) (playing the wife of Brian Piccolo, played by James Caan), and Two for the Money (1972).
+Fabares had supporting roles in television films like Brian's Song (1971) (playing the wife of Brian Piccolo, played by James Caan), and Two for the Money (1972).
 Her performance in Brian's Song earned her a Golden Globe nomination.

 The Brian Keith Show, The Practice

 Fabares had a regular role on The Brian Keith Show (1972–1974), known as The Little People during its first season, which lasted for 47 episodes.

 When the show ended she resumed guest shots: Police Story, Ironside, The Rockford Files, The Rookies, Matt Helm, Medical Story, Marcus Welby, M.D., Barnaby Jones, and Spencer's Pilots.

-She had a role in the TV movie Sky Heist (1975) and from 1976 to 1977 had a regular part on The Practice with Danny Thomas.
+She had a role in the television film Sky Heist (1975) and from 1976 to 1977 had a regular part on The Practice with Danny Thomas.

 Forever Fernwood, One Day at a Time and Highcliffe Manor

 She then had a regular role on Forever Fernwood.

 In 1978, Fabares played Francine Webster on the CBS sitcom One Day at a Time, a role she reprised for the last three years of the show.
 "I was Francine, a rather villainous character," she said later.
 "She was wonderful.
 She saw the world only through her eyes, and it never occurred to her that other people didn't."

 She was also in episodes of Lucan, Vega$, The Incredible Hulk, Hello, Larry, and Fantasy Island.

-Fabares was in the TV movies Pleasure Cove (1979), Donovan's Kid (1979), Friendships, Secrets and Lies (1979) and The Great American Traffic Jam (1980).
+Fabares was in the television film Pleasure Cove (1979), Donovan's Kid (1979), Friendships, Secrets and Lies (1979) and The Great American Traffic Jam (1980).

 She had the starring role in the TV series Highcliffe Manor (1979) but it only lasted six episodes.

 1980s

 In the 1980s Fabares could be seen on Mork & Mindy, Matt Houston, The Love Boat, Newhart, and Murder, She Wrote.

-She did a TV movie Memorial Day (1983) with Mike Farrell who became her husband, as well as movies Suburban Beat (1985), The Canterville Ghost (1985), Hot Pursuit (1987), and Run Till You Fall (1988).
+She did a television film Memorial Day (1983) with Mike Farrell (who would later become her husband), as well as the films Suburban Beat (1985), The Canterville Ghost (1985), Hot Pursuit (1987), and Run Till You Fall (1988).